gnudatalanguage/gdl/doc/udg/README.txt

 Take care that you must put this self-executable script in a directory see by your PATH (maybe the current directory is not allowed to contain executables)

+The LaTeX files should go to some place like ~/texmf

 2/ Then you can start to compile the doc.
 You have to do in the current directory: ./makeall (and wait for a while)